 A civil engineering technologist designs, engineers, analyzes, and assists in the supervision of building construction and infrastructure projects such as roadways, bridges, and environmental facilities.
 As an integral member of the engineering and construction team, the civil engineering technologist must have the ability to create and build structures that will answer the engineering, economic, safety, technical, and aesthetic requirements of a project.
 This program allows students to develop those necessary abilities by emphasizing the application of the fundamentals of civil engineering and design within the context of the scientific and technical aspects of materials, soils, planning, surveying, structures, environmental systems, and construction.
 The program is also designed to instill within students a sense of professionalism and a desire to serve and contribute to society.

-Students successfully completing the Associate Degree in Civil Engineering Technology may matriculate into the Bachelor Degree in Construction Management or Business Management.
+Students successfully completing the Associate Degree in Civil Engineering Technology may matriculate into the Bachelor Degree in Construction Management or the Bachelor of Science Degree in Civil Engineering Technology program.

 The Associate in Science Degree in Civil Engineering Technology will equip students with foundational knowledge of planning, surveying, building materials, structures, testing, cost estimating, operation and maintenance associated with heavy/civil construction projects, the skill to produce and utilize basic construction documents, and the ability to perform basic analysis and design of system components in support of infrastructure projects in the built environment.